Oreolek/MediaWiki_PHPBB_Auth/README.md

 NOTE: In order for a user to be able to use the wiki they will need to be a member of the group you made in the step above.

-Copy Auth_phpBB folder into /extensions/
+Copy this folder into /extensions/ as `Auth_phpBB` so that it would be under `/extensions/Auth_phpBB`

 Open LocalSettings.php.
 Put this at the bottom of the file.
 Edit as needed.